-Lacy's Stiff Stuff can be harder to find than some other foundations and is more expensive.
-The largest sheets are 8 1/2" by 11", so they are not suitable for larger projects.Continue to 4 of 6 below.
+Lacy's Stiff Stuff can be harder to find than other foundations and it is more expensive.
+The largest sheets are 8 1/2 by 11 inches, so they are not suitable for larger projects.Continue to 4 of 6 below.

 04 of 06

-Nicole's Bead Backing is the perfect material when a white foundations will not do.
-It is a stiffened felt like material that comes in a glorious variety of neutral and bright colors.
+Nicole's Bead Backing is the perfect material when a white foundation will not do.
+It is a stiffened felt-like material that comes in a glorious variety of neutral and bright colors.

 Nicole's Bead Backing is less expensive than Lacy's, but it is slightly less stiff.
 It still holds up well and is easy to stitch through without bending or breaking needles.Continue to 5 of 6 below.